pinealan/dotfiles/README.md

 ## Packages config
 ### Bash
-Contains `.profile`, `.bashrc`, and `.bash_profile`.
+Contains `.profile`, `.bashrc`.
 These sets up `PATH` environment variables, tmux integration, and various bash configurations.

-`~/.local/.profile`, `~/.local/.bashrc` and `~/.local/.bash_aliases` will be
-sourced if they exist.
+`~/.local/.profile` and `~/.local/.bashrc` will be sourced if they exist.
 These are for machine specific configs or aliases, and should not be committed to this repo.

 All files in directory `~/.bash_plugins/` will be sourced by bash.
 This is used by the [bashgit](#bashgit) plugin that adds a git prompt to bash.